 Christian Studies electives for a major include courses chosen from at least three departments other than religion.
 A maximum of 18 hours (including core courses) may be taken in religion.
-At least one seminar in which the student writes a research paper comparable to the senior thesis requirement in English, history and other areas must be taken in the senior year.

 Requirements for a Christian Studies Minor

 Core: (1) Religion 211 or 212 (2) Religion 213 or 214